This site contains affiliate links. As an Amazon Associate, I earn a commission from qualifying purchases at no extra cost to you.

 If you want to try a new color, but the thought of something so permanent sends you into panic, don’t write off dyeing your hair just yet!

-An option for you is semi-permanent hair dye, which will give you gorgeous color without the long term responsibility.
-And when you finally get it, you’ll need to find out how to make semi-permanent hair dye last longer.
+An option for you is semi-permanent hair dye, which will give you gorgeous color without the long-term responsibility.

 What Is Semi-Permanent Dye?

-Semi-permanent hair dye is a deposit only dye, so it is a more gentle and user-friendly alternative to traditional permanent dyes.
+Semi-permanent hair dye is a deposit-only dye, so it is a more gentle and user-friendly alternative to traditional permanent dyes.

 Semi-permanent color usually only lasts about 6 to 8 washes, so most of it will be out of your hair within a few weeks, depending on your hair care routine.